-As another example, we are modifying drones with artificial intelligence and flying them over job sites to feed real-time data on available construction materials and equipment to project managers, procurement professionals and material vendors.
+As another example, drones can now be flown over job sites to feed real-time data on available construction materials and equipment to project managers, procurement professionals and material vendors.
 The aim is to reduce safety risks on highly congested job sites while improving supply chain efficiency with just-in-time deliveries.
 These drones also could be programmed to spot whether construction crews are wearing hardhats, safety vests and other personal protective equipment (PPE).

 Wearable devices are another example of technology making construction sites safer.
 New wearable glasses, deployed by Burns & McDonnell in partnership with RealWear Inc. and Manitoba Hydro, essentially are voice-activated computer tablets.
 Instead of walking around hazardous locations with hand-held devices, tape measures and the distractions that come with them, users face far fewer risks of slips, trips and falls because they can keep situations around them in view at all times.
 For field data collection needed for construction documentation, these wearables are proving to be extremely effective in collecting data while protecting users.

 Other technologies being piloted in the construction industry could make project sites even safer.
 Think about laborers wearing exoskeletons, similar to those being used in manufacturing, to perform the hundreds of repetitive tasks requiring lifting, bending, pulling or pushing in the field.
 The risks of injuries would drop to almost zero.
 AZCO is in discussions with third-party vendors about the possibility of pilot projects utilizing various types of exoskeletons.